Don't look for #MeToo — or women — in the Super Bowl ads

 "We are the most co-ed beer; nearly 40 percent of our customers are women," she said of Ultra.
 "We need to create content that is inclusive and inviting.
 I'm not sure historically it was thought of in the same way."

-Michelob's ad agency, FCB, has a rare female global chief creative officer, Susan Credle, and the company’s Chicago office, which worked on this year’s Super Bowl ad, also has a woman, Liz Taylor, as creative director.
+Michelob's ad agency, FCB, has a rare female global chief creative officer, Susan Credle, and the company’s Chicago office, which worked on this year’s Super Bowl ad, also has a woman, Liz Taylor, as its chief creative officer.

 Women in creative positions at ad agencies have been supported by groups like Freethebid, a nonprofit initiative aimed at encouraging agencies to put at least one woman on the team when they are pitching projects.
 Freethebid data says that just 3 percent of creative directors at ad agencies are women.

-Note: CORRECTION (Jan.
-31, 2018, 4:35 p.m.): An earlier version of this article misstated the title of Liz Taylor.
-She is chief creative officer of the Chicago office of FCB, not creative director.